Die Villa Winter

 An old rail vehicle, marked by exposure to weather and erosion, stands in the villa’s courtyard.
 It gives a hint of the truth behind the speculations, as the old vehicle was made by the Krupp company.
 Railway pieces near the villa, which can be followed about 200 m to the east of the villa on a route that leads to the mountain, provide evidence of bustling mining activity …

-The book MYTHOS WINTER – Die Wahrheit über den deutschen Ingenieur Gustav Oskar Winter (The Myth of Winter – The Truth About the German Engineer Gustav Oskar Winter) will be published in a German, Spanish, and English version on May 10, 2018 – Gustav Winter’s 125th birthday.
+The book MYTHOS WINTER – Die Wahrheit über den deutschen Ingenieur Gustav Oskar Winter (The Myth of Winter – The Truth About the German Engineer Gustav Oskar Winter) will be published in a German, Spanish, and English version in September 2018.
 Illustrated with numerous images, maps, and photos, it will unveil the secret of the legend of Winter on Fuerteventura …